Many press releases are predictable.

 Although original ideas occasionally slip through the net, they generally follow the same pattern:

 - Headline.
 Should, but often doesn’t, include the most important or newsworthy point.
 Many press release writers waste this opportunity.

 - Optional second deck.
 Another chance to miss making the most important point.
 It can add facts to the headline or expand the scope of the story.
 A busy editor may not read past this deck, if you haven’t got them by now you can go home.

 - Opening paragraph.
 A good press release encapsulates the entire story in the first paragraph.
 Some do.
-Half the time it will claim the company is a leader or even a world leader in its field.
+Half the time it will waste valuable first paragraph words claiming the company is a leader or even a world leader in its field.
 Nobody cares.

 - Facts.
 If you’re lucky, the next few paragraphs will include facts.
 Don’t hold your breath.